kartik-dev/yelp_academic_dataset_review/README.md

 Note:
 Please refer to https://github.com/kartik-dev/SMACK-Sandbox for more information on SMACK-Sandbox and https://github.com/kartik-dev/SMACK-Sandbox/blob/master/ADVANCED.md for advanced information

-As of now, SMACK services needs to be started manually incase if the vagrant machine was halted.
+As of now, SMACK services needs to be started manually in case if the vagrant machine is halted.
 Please refer to https://github.com/kartik-dev/SMACK-Sandbox/blob/master/ManualStartScripts.md for starting services manually

 ## Steps to run Yelp Dataset challenge application